algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 As we need to respect the original gameplay rules, we have to be focused on many aspects during development:

 - **Graphics**: This includes sprites for both Pac-Man and ghosts, as well as map elements such as walls, pallets, and bonus fruits.
-- **Map creation and gestion**: This includes creating a map, managing pellets and fruit cycles, as well as other hazards on the map.
+- **Map creation and gestion**: This includes creating a map, managing pellets (small dots) and fruit cycles, as well as other hazards on the map.
 - **Gameplay**: This includes moving, life system, score system, and changes between levels.
 - **Moving**: This includes both Pac-Man and ghosts' moves and collisions.
 - **Sound**: This includes music and sound effects.